TutlaMC/tutla-assistant/README.md

 Once successfully installing the libraries you would want to make some changes in the file as it has many advertisements to our Discord and more which have been listed in the notice above.

 Then you may proceed to adding the account you want to run the assistant program on.
-You must get the token of the account and paste it into `assistantdata/token.txt` you may configur
+You must get the token of the account and paste it into `assistantdata/token.txt`.
+You may cofigure premium account in `premium.txt` and banned users in `bans.txt` both in `assistantdata`.
+Once the installation is complete you can follow this **optional** method that keepsit 24/6/365:

+### 24/7 running
+We have also added `run.sh` (for linux) that will restart the file when it crashes (it sometimes crashes).
+You will need to change `python3.9 err.py` to whatever suits you.
+That line is the command to run the script with `python3.9` being your python eecutable command and the following file is your code.

+Run `./run.sh` to get it started